|

 Brian P. Mann

-This paper introduces an approach to milling stability analysis whereby the vibration behavior of a milling tool during
+This paper introduces an approach to automated milling stability analysis whereby the vibration behavior of a milling tool during

 A Model-Free Sampling Method for Basins of Attraction Using Hybrid Active Learning